-For professional drinkers, “non-alcoholic beer” is truly a form of “blasphemy”, because “what’s the point of drinking beer if you don’t get drunk?”
+For professional drinkers, “non-alcoholic beer” is truly a “blasphemy”, because “what’s the point of drinking beer if you don’t get drunk?”
 However, for many others, this is indeed a drink worth trying.
 So how is non-alcoholic beer produced?
-Why does it taste so strange?
+Why does it taste so bad?
 This article will provide you with the answers.

-While non-alcoholic beer may not be a favorite among many Vietnamese people, there are still numerous reasons for this beverage to gain popularity in the market.
-If you are pregnant, a long-distance driver, or taking antibiotics, what will you do when you crave beer?
+Non-alcoholic beer may not be the favorite drink of many Vietnamese, but there are still numerous reasons for this beverage to gain popularity in the market.
+If you are pregnant, a long-distance driver, or on antibiotics, what will you do when you crave a beer?

 What is Non-Alcoholic Beer?

-Non-alcoholic beer is considered a “beer-like beverage” but has a very low alcohol content (not exceeding 0.5%).
+Non-alcoholic beer is considered a “beer-like beverage” but with an extremely low alcohol content (not exceeding 0.5%).

-In terms of ingredients and production processes, it is similar to traditional beer.
-The difference is that while traditional beer is bottled right after the brewing and fermentation process is completed, non-alcoholic beer must undergo a process to remove all the alcohol before it is finished.
+In terms of ingredients and the production process, non-alcoholic beer is similar to traditional beer.
+The difference is that while traditional beer is bottled immediately after the cooking and fermentation processes are completed, non-alcoholic beer must undergo an additional process to remove the alcohol before it becomes the final product.

 The Origin of Non-Alcoholic Beer

-The idea of non-alcoholic beer first emerged in the United States in 1919, during the Prohibition era, when the sale of alcoholic beverages was banned across the country.
-At that time, U.S. law dictated that beverages could only contain a maximum alcohol content of 0.5%.
-This was indeed an unreasonable figure, as even today’s non-alcoholic beers use that as their ceiling for alcohol content.
-Consequently, some breweries in the U.S. began producing “beer-like beverages”—a pale, almost tasteless liquid with an alcohol content of exactly 0.5%.
+The idea of non-alcoholic beer first emerged in the United States in 1919 during a time when the prohibition of alcohol was in effect nationwide.
+At that time, U.S. laws stipulated that beverages could contain a maximum alcohol content of 0.5%.
+This was indeed an absurd figure, as even today’s non-alcoholic beers use it as the upper limit for their alcohol content.
+Therefore, some breweries in the U.S. began producing “beer-like beverages”, which were pale-colored, nearly tasteless liquids with an alcohol content precisely at 0.5%.

-Thirteen years later, the ban was lifted, but its effects lingered on.
-Many Americans became familiar with the ultra-light beer with a slightly sweet taste (compared to the beers typically consumed during gatherings).
-For breweries that had produced the “beer-like beverages” during Prohibition, it was easy for them to continue production as normal with a bit of alcohol added to their products.
-This is partly why light beers (Miller, Coors, Pabst, Bud, etc.) have become popular in the U.S. today.
+Thirteen years later, the prohibition was lifted, but its influence continued.
+Many Americans became accustomed to these ultra-light beers, which were sweeter compared to the beers consumed during drinking sessions.
+For the breweries that had produced “beer-like beverages” during the prohibition, it was easy to resume normal production, simply adding a bit of alcohol to their products.
+This is part of the reason for the popularity of light beers in the U.S. today (Miller, Coors, Pabst, Bud, …).

 How is Non-Alcoholic Beer Produced?

-The production process of non-alcoholic beer starts similarly to traditional beer.
-In fact, it involves repeating all the steps from grinding barley, brewing, adding hops, and even fermentation.
-However, while alcoholic beer is bottled immediately after this process, non-alcoholic beer must begin the process of alcohol removal.
+The production process for non-alcoholic beer starts similarly to that of traditional beer.
+In fact, it involves repeating all the steps, from crushing the malt, brewing, adding hops, and even fermentation.
+However, while alcoholic beer is bottled immediately after these processes are completed, non-alcoholic beer must begin the process of removing alcohol.

 The most common method for removing alcohol from beer is through heat.
 As we know, alcohol has a lower boiling point than water (approximately 80°C at sea level).
 The fermented beer is heated and maintained at that temperature until the solution contains only 0.5% alcohol.
-However, heating significantly alters the flavor of the beer, as the ingredients are cooked once again.
+However, heating significantly alters the flavor of the beer since the ingredients are essentially cooked again.
 To mitigate this, some producers use a vacuum distillation method.
 By changing the air pressure, the boiling point of alcohol can be lowered to around 50°C, a temperature that does not significantly affect the beer’s flavor.

-Another technology sometimes used is the reverse osmosis method.
-In this approach, the beer passes through a filter with very small pores so that only alcohol and water (along with some volatile acids) can pass through.
+Another technology occasionally used is the reverse osmosis method.
+In this method, the beer passes through a filter with very small pores, allowing only alcohol and water (along with some volatile acids) to pass through.
 The alcohol is then separated from the alcohol-water mixture using conventional distillation.
-Finally, water and the acid mixture are combined with the sugar mixture and compounds left on the other side of the filter, resulting in non-alcoholic beer.
-Because the main ingredients are not heated, this method has less impact on flavor, making the product more appealing, although it requires skilled labor and more equipment.
+Finally, water and the acid mixture are combined with the remaining sugars and compounds on the other side of the filter, creating non-alcoholic beer.
+Because the main ingredients are not heated, this method has less impact on flavor, making the final product more appealing, although it requires skilled workers and more equipment.

-Even after the alcohol has been removed, the product is still not final.
-After this process, we have obtained a liquid that somewhat resembles beer in taste, but is quite… bland.
-Most traditional beers continue the fermentation process after they are bottled.
-This transformation of sugar into alcohol creates a byproduct of CO2 – the gas that creates beer foam.
+Even after the alcohol has been removed, this is still not the final product.
+After this process, we obtain a liquid that tastes somewhat like beer but is quite… bland.
+Most traditional beers continue the fermentation process after being bottled.
+This process, which converts sugars into alcohol, produces a byproduct of CO2 – the gas that creates beer foam.
 However, this does not occur in non-alcoholic beer.
-To create the foam, most producers simply pump additional CO2 during bottling.
-The result is a type of beer that tastes like soda!
-Some other companies add a bit of sugar and let it ferment in the bottle, but this increases the alcohol content of the beer.
+To create beer foam, most producers simply inject CO2 during bottling.
+The result is a beer that tastes like soda!
+Some companies add a bit of sugar and allow it to ferment naturally in the bottle, but this increases the alcohol content in the beer.

 Why Does Non-Alcoholic Beer Taste Strange?

-Alcohol enthusiasts might shout at you: “Because it has no alcohol!”.
-They are not wrong, but in reality, alcohol only helps us perceive the distinct flavor of beer.
-It gives us a dry mouth feel and enhances the sweetness of malt, but alcohol itself actually has no flavor.
+Alcohol enthusiasts might straightforwardly tell you: “Because it has no alcohol!”
+They are not wrong, but in reality, alcohol merely enhances the characteristic flavors of beer.
+It causes a dry mouth sensation and highlights the sweetness of the malt, but alcohol itself has no flavor.

-The main reason for the change in taste here is the alcohol removal process, especially when using heat.
-The flavors and aromas of hops and barley are very delicate and almost impossible to preserve after the alcohol removal process with heat.
-The aroma of hops disappears completely within the first five minutes of the process, while its flavor fades after fifteen minutes.
+The main reason for the change in flavor here is the alcohol removal process, especially with the heat method.
+The aromas and flavors of hops and malt are very delicate and are almost impossible to preserve after the alcohol removal process using heat.
+The aroma of hops completely disappears within the first five minutes of the process, while its flavor will fade after fifteen minutes.
 This is why we cannot find a non-alcoholic beer that tastes like traditional beer.

-Another point you may often hear complaints about is that non-alcoholic beer can taste slightly sour.
-This issue is not exclusive to non-alcoholic beer, but when the flavor of hops is not overpowering, the sourness becomes more pronounced.
-As we know, the process of adding CO2 to beer not only creates foam but also produces carbonic acid.
-The sour taste is characteristic of acid, and it becomes more apparent as CO2 is directly pumped into the beer.
+Another complaint you may often hear is that non-alcoholic beer has a slightly sour taste.
+This issue is not unique to non-alcoholic beer, but without the dominating flavor of hops, the sourness becomes more pronounced.
+As we know, adding CO2 to beer not only creates foam but also produces carbonic acid.
+The sour taste is characteristic of acids, and it becomes more apparent when CO2 is directly injected into the beer.

 Nutritional Content of Non-Alcoholic Beer

-Non-alcoholic beers and regular beers are similar in calorie, protein, and fat content but differ significantly in carbohydrate content and alcohol level.
+Non-alcoholic beers and regular beers are similar in calorie, protein, and fat content but differ significantly in carbohydrate content and alcohol concentration.

 The table below compares the nutritional components found in 12 ounces (350 ml) of regular beer and non-alcoholic beer.

-Although non-alcoholic beer contains only a very small amount of alcohol compared to regular beers, it has double the carbohydrate content.
+Although non-alcoholic beer contains a very small amount of alcohol compared to regular beer, it has double the carbohydrate content.
 Both types of beer provide a small amount of vitamins and minerals, including phosphorus, magnesium, and vitamin B.

 Frequently Asked Questions About Non-Alcoholic Beer